Topics Map > Campus Services > Business Analysis and Reporting

 OWS – Operational Warehouse Staging.
 The first step in preparing your data for multidimensional reporting is to load source data from your source transaction system into this layer.
 All table and field names and key structures are the same in the OWS as in the corresponding source table.
 In addition to the fields that match the source, there are fields that facilitate the incremental loading and source & error tracking.

-Subject Area - Are physical tables that are grouped together in a dimensional model or star schema that reflect general data or functional categories.
+Subject Area - Physical tables that are grouped together in a dimensional model or star schema that reflect general data or functional categories.
 Subsequently, subject areas are synonymous with functional areas and each subject area identifies and groups the data that relates to a logical area of the business.